chikamichi/jquery.circular/README.md

 ### Maybe one day?

 * A *small* range of events (started, next, selected, stopped)
+* Allow the slides and the controls to be anywhere in the DOM (fully data-\* based)
-* Some hooks (beforeStart, beforeStop, things like that) because hooks are sweet
+* Some hooks (beforeStart, beforeStop, things like that) because hooks are sweet.
+Those could be events.
-* A demo page with examples and a nice design
+* A demo page with examples and a nice design!

 License
 -------